Keerthankumar22/EFraS/README.md

 - **Generate VNRs**: Set/pool of VNRs is generated.
 The CPU and link bandwidth requirement limits can be specified in the configurations file, along with other parameters, such as the number of VNRs to generate.
 The list of VNRs can also be ranked/ordered before trying to serve/map them onto the substrate network.

-- **VNE Algorithm**: Once the substrate network is ready and you have the list of VNRs to serve, the VNE algorithms module loops over the list of VNRs trying to serve/map them one at a time.
+- **VNE Algorithm**: Once the substrate network is ready and you have the list of VNRs, the VNE algorithms module loops over the list of VNRs trying to serve/map them one at a time.
 It currently supports multiple VNE algorithms such as MWF, NORD, VNE-NRM, and ReMatch, and we have made it very easy to plug in and integrate any other algorithm.
 The VNE algorithm *selects* the substrate resources (i.e., substrate hosts and links) for serving/mapping the given VNR and passes the *selected substrate resources for mapping* to the next VNR mapping module.

 - **VNR Mapping**: The actual mapping of VNR onto the substrate network happens here.
 Internally, this module handles IP addressing of the virtual hosts of VNR, flow table updations to support routing packets to virtual hosts, VLAN for isolation between VNRs, traffic control to restrict the bandwidth of a virtual link mapped onto a substrate link, etc.

-- **Tests**: For testing the emulator setup and to test if each VNR is getting the allocated resource, we use network performance tools such as *iperf* for performing bandwidth tests.
-Reachability tests are performed using *ping*, where every virtual host shall be reachable to every other virtual host within the same VNR but not to any other host.
+- **Tests**: To test the emulator setup and to see if each VNR is getting the allocated resource, we use network performance tools such as *iperf* to perform bandwidth tests.
+Reachability tests are conducted using *ping*, where every virtual host shall be reachable to every other virtual host within the same VNR but not to any other host.
 CPU limit tests are also performed here to complete end-to-end testing of the VNE emulator.

 </br>
 </br>